arielroque/flutter_mobx/README.md

  ### Actions

-  - actions is how we change the states of an observable variable.
+  - Actions is how we change the states of an observable variable.
 It is recommended to always use an action to perform a mutation on a variable.
   ```
   @observable
   int value = 0;